 All the results are sharable via PDF, public link, or email, making it easy to send to your vet, breeder, or anyone else who might be interested in the results.
 You can also change your privacy settings to keep the information private.
 You may also receive an email from a veterinary geneticist at Embark with more details.

 It may be a little technical to understand at first glance, but they offer lots of resources and guides to help you make sense of the data.
-And the gut and oral tests offer the option to talk with a specialist to go over what the analysis means.
+The gut and oral tests also offer the option to talk with a specialist to go over what the analysis means.
 The specialist calls you directly (within a day) and spends up to 30 minutes or so answering any questions you have.

 How Does Dog DNA Testing Work?